Why you should pay down your mortgage sooner

 A common argument is that it makes no sense to pay down your mortgage, especially while mortgage rates are so low.
 I disagree.
 While I’m aware most people can’t pay off their mortgage in three years by age 30 like me, that doesn’t mean you should take your time paying off your mortgage and carry it into retirement.
 Here are three compelling reasons from my upcoming book, Burn Your Mortgage: A Simple, Powerful Path to Financial Freedom, on why you should pay down your mortgage sooner.

 Skyrocketing home prices mean people are taking on bigger mortgages than ever before, often carrying debt into their golden years.
 Paying off a mortgage is especially challenging when you’re on a fixed income.
 What if you’re in your peak earning years right before retirement and you’re suddenly laid off from work?
-This can throw a wrench in your plans to be mortgage free.
-Don’t put yourself in this risky situation to begin with and aim to pay down your mortgage before retirement.
+This can throw a wrench in your plans to be mortgage-free.
+Don’t put yourself in this risky situation, to begin with and aim to pay down your mortgage before retirement.
 By paying down your mortgage early, you can reduce stress and hopefully avoid a costly grey divorce.
 You might even be able to afford to take a job you truly enjoy that pays a little less.

-To Save on Interest
+To save on interest

 To see how much interest you’ll save, it helps to understand how mortgage payments work.
 The interest on mortgages is front-loaded.
 In the first five years of your mortgage, as much as 90 percent of your payments can go towards interest, not principal.
 If you pay off your mortgage over 25 years, you could end up paying over double the purchase price of your house when interest is included.
 Ouch!

-Mortgage rates are near at a record low, so take advantage of them.
-Make lump sum payments with “found” money.
+Mortgage rates are near a record low, so take advantage of them.
+Make lump-sum payments with “found” money.
 Instead of using your tax refund money to go on a cruise to the Bahamas, pay down your mortgage.
 You may not get as nice of a tan, but by making extra payments, you can save tens of thousands of dollars in interest and pay off your mortgage years sooner.

 There are few things in life that are certain besides death and taxes.
 Conventional wisdom says you should take your time paying down your mortgage.
 Why should you be in any hurry when you can get a better return in the stock market?
 While that may be true, there’s no guarantee.
 If we have another financial crisis, it could take your portfolio years to recover.
 That’s why I prefer the guaranteed rate of return of your mortgage.